-- 1. The toolbar section with short cut icons for commonly used commands. - 2.
-An audio editing window containing an audio file.
-The audio is visualized with a curve corresponding to the recorded audio (see Time Domain). - 3.
-The output level meters show the current output level during audio playback.
-Other real-time output analyzers are available.
-A phase correlation meter and an FFT analyzer are also shown in this screenshot. - 4 A "CD project" window containing a list of tracks and a toolbar for commands relevant to CD recording. - 5.
-A file browser lets you browse and open audio files. - 6.
-The tabs indicate other dialog panes, such as the region and label lists as well as the effect chain editor.
+- 1. The main toolbar with short cut icons for commonly used commands. - 2.
+The navigation toolbar for recording, playback and cursor positioning. - 3.
+An audio editing window containing the audio file "Matecha.wav".
+The audio is visualized with a curve corresponding to the recorded audio (see Time Domain). - 4.
+A selected region indicated with white curve on a blue background (colors depend on your system settings).
+The current cursor position is indicated by a blinking line.

+- 5. The output level meters show the current output level during audio playback. - 6.
+The status bar indicating the selected region, the viewed region and the cursor position.
+During processing, the progress is displayed in the status bar. - 7.
+A "CD project" window containing a list of tracks and a toolbar for commands relevant to CD recording. - 8.
+The list of CD tracks that are about to be recorded to an audio CD.